 - Allow users to search your organization’s global Directory in the iOS Contacts app.

 Users have the option to view email and calendar events in Google mobile apps (recommended) or in iOS apps.
-For details, see Get G Suite mail, calendars, and contacts on iOS.
+For details, see Enroll my iOS device.

 If you don't want users to access their mail in the iOS Mail app, turn off IMAP access.
 Calendar events and contacts will still sync to iOS apps.
 For details, see Turn POP and IMAP access on and off.
 If you turn IMAP off, let users know that they're no longer syncing G Suite mail to the iOS Mail app because they might not get a notification on their device.